AnshBajwa13/caprae-ai-analyzer/readme.md

 * Web scraping may fail on websites heavily reliant on JavaScript for rendering content or those with strong anti-scraping protections (like Cloudflare).
 * The quality of extracted text (`about_text`) varies depending on website structure; the AI Summary and Agent answers depend on this quality.
-* The AI Agent's performance depends on the LLM (Gemini Pro), the quality of Tavily search results, and the complexity of the question.
+* The AI Agent's performance depends on the LLM (eg.I used Gemini-2.0-flash), the quality of Tavily search results, and the complexity of the question.
 Answers may occasionally be inaccurate, incomplete, or fail safety checks.
 * Source citation by the AI Agent is experimental and may not always be accurate or comprehensive.
 * The Q&A feature is single-turn per query (it doesn't maintain conversational memory across multiple separate clicks of the "Ask AI Agent" button *after the page reruns*).
-[NOTE: We removed the complex history feature].
+[NOTE: Earlier I attached history feature , now removed the complex history feature].
 * Requires users to provide their own API keys.
 Free tier limits for APIs may apply.

 ## Future Improvements (Optional)